Single-contract communication

 If we need to send a message with a lengthy text comment, we should create a String

-that consists of more than characters.
+consisting of more than 127 characters.
 To do this, we can utilize the StringBuilder

 and append()